dendibakh/perf-ninja/labs/misc/lto/README.md

 License: New BSD License

 Modifications for Performance Ninja:
-The original single source file is split into multiple to expose the performance problem that LTO can fix.
-Also lowered the values for `WIDTH` and `HEIGHT` to 256 to decrease the runtime.
+- The original single source file is split into multiple to expose the performance problem that LTO can fix.
+- drand48 is not available on Windows, so I implemented it myself.
+- Compile the code with C++ compiler, not C compiler.
+- Lowered the values for `WIDTH` and `HEIGHT` to 256 to decrease the runtime.

 Co-authored-by: @dendibakh